 After a while another adult and a cub appeared.
 The two cubs started playing together without the adults becoming aggressive.
 This was a complete surprise to me.
 Cubs of sloth bears remain with mothers; the father does not play a role in rearing the cubs.
 So this was not a family group; it was two different families, and a third juvenile, perhaps an older offspring of one of the two adult females.
 I have no idea whether such groups have been recorded.

 There is a lot of literature on the foraging and feeding behaviour of sloth bears, but assemblies of so many of them in one place is not mentioned.
 Is it so common that no one remarks on it?
 Unlikely, since some sources remark about their solitary habits.
-Has the small size of this sanctuary changed their behaviour?
+Has the relatively small size of this sanctuary changed their behaviour, and made them more social?
 Possible, since territorial behaviour is not mentioned in any article on sloth bears.
 It would be interesting to see whether any field scientists are studying this population of bears.